Þorsteins saga Víkingssonar: Plot

 Viking scolds this son and sends him to an island in Lake Vänern.
-Two more sons go with him, including Thorsten.
-Viking tells Thorsten to wait quietly on the island until the danger is over.
+Thorsten objects, and he and the other brothers accompany Thorer to Vanern.
+Viking gives Thorsten the sword Angurvadel and tells Thorsten to wait quietly on the island until the danger is over.
 Njorfe's sons want revenge.
-They use magic to conjure a frost that freezes the lake and travel across it to attack the three sons of Viking.
+They use magic to conjure a frost that freezes the lake and travel across it to attack the sons of Viking.
 Two of Viking's sons survive: Thorsten and Thorer.
 Two of Njorfe's sons survive, including his eldest son, Jokul, a sorcerer.
 Njorfe's sons use magic to discover that Thorsten and Thorer are alive.

 Viking sends his two sons to the court of Halfdan for safety.
 Jokul invades Sogn, kills the king, banishes the heir Beli, and places a curse on the king's daughter Ingeborg, causing her to take the shape of a hideous troll.
 Jokul stirs a tempest which shipwrecks Thorsten twice.
 Ingeborg (as a troll, under the name Skellinefja) rescues Thorsten and asks him to promise to marry her.
 With her help, Thorsten returns Beli to the throne of Sogn, and the curse leaves Ingeborg.
 Thorsten unites with Ingeborg.
 Fridthiof is their son.

 Thorsten, Beli, and Angantyr retrieve Viking's stolen magic ship Ellida.
 Thorsten fights Sote, a ghost pirate in a barrow mound, to get the magic ring (forged by Voland).
 Thorsten, Beli, and Angantyr conquer the Orkney Islands.

 Thorsten and his son Frithiof inherit the magic sword Angurvadel and the magic ship Ellida from Viking.
 Descendants of Thorstein appear in Friðþjófs saga ins frœkna, and in the Starkad section of Gautreks saga.

+Kings are marked with a crown (♕).